-- Organizations that HLCF supports will focus on local, grassroots organizations based in the state of Hawaii.
+The HLCF focuses on supporting local, grassroots organizations based in the state of Hawai‘i.

-- All previous grants must be completed with the submission of a final report before an organization is eligible to apply for a new grant.
+All previous Hawai‘i Love grants must be completed with the submission of a final report before an organization is eligible to apply for a new grant.

-- The term of the grant is one year.
+The term of an HLCF grant is one year.